Things To Do In Dubai

 5.39 kilometer Race & Drive Centre and F1 track are world-renowned motor sporting events.
 This is the first racing circuit built following the stricter design guidelines by FIA (Federation Internationale de l’Automobile), like asphalt run-off areas and a digital surveillance system.

-Every year Dubai Autodrome becomes host to Emirates Motorsport Expo.
+Dubai Autodrome hosts the Emirates Motorsport Expo every year.
 Located in the heart of Motor City, Autodrome was built to promote racing as a sport in the UAE.

 Kartdrome, located here, offers leisure rides to people above seven.
 Groups of tourists and companies often use the 620-meter indoor track for leisure sporting fun with their buddies and colleagues.
 You can enjoy two races, each lasting 15 minutes for a ticket, and then compare your race records with your friends.
 Children between twelve and eighteen can also have a first-drive experience.
 Helmets and other safety gear will be provided at the track.